Featured Blogs

 Author Nathan Parker

 Welcome to another Weekly Wrap Up!
-This week saw a mix of temperatures and mostly-dry conditions (and a ton of wind!) across the Natural State.
-Here's a look at the temperature highs and lows over the past week from my Earth Networks weather station in Hot Springs, plus a look... read more ❯
+This week saw warm temperatures and some rain across the Natural State.
+Here's a look at the temperature highs and lows from my Earth Networks weather station in Hot Springs over the past week, plus a look at the rain totals from my CoCoRaHS... read more ❯

 Author Patricia Murphy